ilpoviertola/OmniAudio/README.md

 * All videos are collected from YouTube under terms consistent with fair use for academic research.
 * Videos under Creative Commons licenses are properly attributed.
 * No video is used for commercial purposes.
+* No model weights is used for commercial purposes.
 * All channel metadata is recorded in `dataset/channels.csv`.